hyperledger/iroha-2-docs/src/guide/security/generating-cryptographic-keys.md

 ### 1. Building `kagami`

-The Iroha 2 node binary as well as all supporting tools are supplied in the official docker image.
-However, such usage is cumbersome, as `kagami` is meant to be used as a standalone external tool, so building it from source may prove useful.
+The Iroha 2 node binary and all supporting tools are supplied in the official docker image.
+However, using it like this is cumbersome, as `kagami` is meant to be used as a standalone external tool, so building it from a source may be helpful.

 To build `kagami`, run the following: